oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 future version (the v1.1 document).
-For a new work product the `master` branch would be populated with the OASIS-supplied template, and then the `release` and 'working` branches created so that the template is available in the `working` branch as the starting point.
+For a new work product the `master` branch would be populated with the OASIS-supplied template, and then the `release` and `working` branches created in succession so that the template is available in the `working` branch as the starting point.
 Note that this branching strategy is intended for the _work product_ managed in the repo.
 There may be reasons to make changes directly to the Master branch, such as to update the information in the repo's README.md file.

 * [Diagram Source (Original Google Draw File)](https://docs.google.com/drawings/d/1cJDmBxwaSZnGhqCZqz2O5XaXuxOIU3XMP5caE9o_Gzo/edit)